Frequently Asked Questions

 Semester | Submission deadline | Decision deadline |

 The clinical practicum is 210 clinical hours (unpaid).
-The placement is coordinated by our staff and faculty at Mount Royal University, as well as the placement coordinator for the location you wish to do your clinical practicum.
-We offer placements in Calgary, and we are often able to accommodate requests for Edmonton, Kelowna and Kamloops.
-Other locations across Canada are potentially available, depending on local capacity.
-If you are looking for placement closer to home, please contact us well in advance and we can let you know of the possibilities.
+The placement is coordinated by our staff and faculty at Mount Royal University and the placement coordinator for the location where you wish to do your clinical practicum.
+We offer placements in Calgary and can often accommodate requests for Edmonton, Kelowna and Kamloops.
+Other areas across Canada are potentially available, depending on local capacity.
+If you are looking for placement closer to home, please get in touch with us well in advance, and we can let you know the possibilities.

-Please note: We require students to have a minimum of one year of Full Time Equivalent of acute medical-surgical nursing experience prior to commencing the clinical practicum.
+Please note: We require students to have at least one year of Full Time Equivalent of acute medical-surgical nursing experience before commencing the clinical practicum.

-Semester absences are acceptable but please be aware that reactivation within the program is based on the length of absence.
-Once you have started the program, if you choose to take more than 18 months' leave, or six consecutive semesters, (including the Spring and Summer), you will then need to reapply for admission back into the program and pay the necessary application fees, etc. We currently suggest two years to complete the program from the time of admission to keep the learning and skills fresh and relevant.
+Semester absences are acceptable, but please be aware that reactivation within the program is based on the length of absence.
+Once you have started the program, if you choose to take more than 18 months’ leave or six consecutive semesters (including the Spring and Summer), you must reapply for admission back into the program, pay the necessary application fees, etc. We suggest two years to complete the program from admission to keep the learning and skills fresh and relevant.

 Learn about Mount Royal’s allowable absence eligibility for reactivation.